TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 instance some Java devs may stumble upon "our" understanding of a prototype.
 In general, we're still somehow using them in the right direction ;)

+Prototype
-* **Prototype**: The broad understanding of a *prototype* within the TYPO3 community is that it's simply an object that is created a-new every time.
+   The broad understanding of a *prototype* within the TYPO3 community is that it's simply an object that is created a-new every time.
 Basically the direct opposite of a *singleton*.
 In fact, the prototype pattern describes a base object that is created once, so :php:`__construct()` is called to set it up, after that it is cloned each time one wants to have a new instance of it.
 The community isn't well aware of that, and the core provides no "correct" prototype API, so the word *prototype* is often misused for an object that is always created a-new when the framework is asked to create one.

+Singleton
-* **Singleton**: That's pretty clear.
+   That's pretty clear.
 A *singleton* is an object that is instantiated exactly once within one process.
 If an instance is requested and the object has been created already once, the same instance is returned.
 Codewise, this is sometimes done by implementing a static :php:`getInstance()` method that parks the instance in a property.
    In TYPO3, this can also be achieved by implementing the :php:`SingletonInterface`, where :php:`makeInstance()` then stores the object internally.
 Within containers, this can be done by declaring the object :yaml:`shared: true`, which is usually the default.
 We'll come back to details later.
 Singletons *must not* have state - they must act the same way each time they're used, no matter where, how often or when they've been used before.

+Service
-* **Service**: This is another "not by the book" definition.
+   This is another "not by the book" definition.
 We use the understanding "What is a service?" from Symfony: In Symfony, everything that is instantiated through the service container (both directly via :php:`$container->get()` and indirectly via DI) *is a service*.
 These are many things - for instance controllers are services, as well as
    - non static - utilities, repositories and obvious classes like mailers and similar.
 It does not matter much if those services are stateless or not.
 Controllers, for instance, are usually *not* stateless. ((this is just a configuration detail from this point of view.))
    Note the TYPO3 core does not strictly follow this in all casesyet, but strives to get this more clean over time.

+Data object
-* **Data object**: Data objects are the opposite of services.
+  Data objects are the opposite of services.
 They are *not* available through service containers.
 Predicate :php:`$container->has()` returns false and they can not be injected.
 They are instantiated either with :php:`new()` or :php:`GeneralUtility::makeInstance()`.
   Models are a typical example of data objects.